Corbachu/dreaminthedark/README.md

 ## Build System for DITD
 ---
 To build DITD, build with "Make -f Makefile.dc" to produce the ELF binary under KOS.
-- Using "Make -f Makefile.dc DREAMINTHEDARK" will produce a disc that can be used for testing.
+- At the command line, typing in "Make DREAMINTHEDARK" will produce a disc image and ELF that can be used for testing.
 - You still need the .PAK files from the registered version of Alone in the Dark (which you should put into /root/ALONE/data)
 #### Libraries
 ---
-SDL 1 (NEED to remove this)
+- SDL 1 (NEED to remove this)
-SDL1_mixer (Currently disabled, scheduled for removal) Zlib
+- SDL1_mixer (Currently disabled, scheduled for removal)
+- Zlib
-GLdc
+- GLdc

 ---
 ## FAQ